Aortic stenosis: Pathophysiology

 The human aortic valve normally consists of three cusps or leaflets and has an opening of 3.0-4.0 square centimeters.
 When the left ventricle contracts, it forces blood through the valve into the aorta and subsequently to the rest of the body.
 When the left ventricle expands again, the aortic valve closes and prevents the blood in the aorta from flowing backward (regurgitation) into the left ventricle.
 In aortic stenosis, the opening of the aortic valve becomes narrowed or constricted (stenotic) (e.g., due to calcification).
-Degenerative (the most common variety), and bicuspid aortic stenosis both begin with damage to endothelial cells from increased mechanical stress.
+Degenerative (the most common variety) and bicuspid aortic stenosis both begin with damage to endothelial cells from increased mechanical stress.
 Inflammation is thought to be involved in the earlier stages of the pathogenesis of AS and its associated risk factors are known to promote the deposition of LDL cholesterol and lipoprotein(a), a highly damaging substance, into the aortic valve, causing significant damage and stenosis over time.
 Infiltration of inflammatory cells (macrophages, T lymphocytes), followed by the release of inflammatory mediators such as interleukin-1-beta and transforming growth factor beta-1 occurs.

 Subsequently, fibroblasts differentiate into osteoblast-like cells, which results in abnormal bone matrix deposition leading to progressive valvular calcification and stenosis.

 As a consequence of this stenosis, the left ventricle must generate a higher pressure with each contraction to effectively move blood forward into the aorta.
 Initially, the LV generates this increased pressure by thickening its muscular walls (myocardial hypertrophy).
 The type of hypertrophy most commonly seen in AS is known as concentric hypertrophy, in which the walls of the LV are (approximately) equally thickened.

 In the later stages, the left ventricle dilates, the wall thins, and the systolic function deteriorates (resulting in impaired ability to pump blood forward).
 Morris and Innasimuthu et al. showed that different coronary anatomy is associated with different valve diseases.
-Research was in progress in 2010 to see if different coronary anatomy might lead to turbulent flow at the level of valves leading to inflammation and degeneration.
+Research was in progress in 2010 to see if different coronary anatomy might lead to turbulent flow at the level of valves, leading to inflammation and degeneration.

+Degenerative Disease

+Degenerative aortic valve stenosis represents the most common etiology of aortic stenosis (AS), particularly among elderly populations in industrialized nations.
+The pathophysiology involves fibrotic and calcific remodeling of the valve, characterized by excess collagen deposition and disorganization.
+Transforming growth factor-β (TGF-β) plays a crucial role in this process by stimulating extracellular matrix formation.
+The prevalence of degenerative AS has significantly increased due to population aging, making it the most frequent cause of heart valve replacement in developed countries.
+Valve interstitial cells (VICs) undergo osteogenic differentiation (changing their cell types into bone-forming osteoblasts), facilitated by factors including hemodynamic stress, reactive oxygen species, and inflammatory cytokines, leading to progressive calcification of the valve tissue.